 - Maintain and store the completed Temperature Log for Vaccines for 3 years.
 The Immunization Section field staff will review this form when they conduct on-site visits.

-- Monitor vaccine storage temperatures by using a minimum/maximum thermometer or continuous recording thermometer in the refrigerator and freezer.
-Follow the manufacturer's recommended schedule for recalibration of the certified thermometers.
+- Monitor vaccine storage temperatures by using a digital data logger (DDL) in the refrigerator and freezer units.
+Follow the manufacturer’s recommended schedule for recalibration of the certified digital data loggers.

 Because of the critical importance of administering safe and effective vaccines, we cannot guarantee continued participation in the Florida VFC Program for providers who do not adhere to these requirements.
 If it is determined the vaccine is stored improperly and is not usable during an onsite review, providers will be instructed to return it to McKesson Specialty, the centralized national vaccine distributor, immediately.
 Vaccine shipments will be suspended until the provider meets the proper requirements.
 Be sure to: